aanchal-thaman/Tableau-Covid-19-Analysis/README.md

-# Tableau-Covid-19-Analysis
+# Tableau: Covid-19-Analysis

-Covid-19 in India Analysis and Visualization | Tableau
+This Repository contains the statistical analysis of Covid-19 in India.
+This was done for the course work of Tableau during my 2nd year of engineering.
+I've attached all the screenshots below regarding the visualization .